skovaka/UNCALLED/README.md

 Before aligning, certain reference specific parameters must be computed using `uncalled index`.
 The `<fasta-reference>` should be the same FASTA file which was used to build the BWA index.
 This will create an additional file in the same directory as the BWA index named `<bwa-prefix>.uncl`.

+See `example/` for a simple read and reference example.

 ### Mapping

 ```